 Oblivion Scaling Unclusterfucked

-It’s worth a mention for the name alone, but Oblivion Scaling Unclusterfucked brings some much-needed sanity to the game’s scaling elements such as enemy placement, weapon and armour numbers, and more.
+It’s worth mentioning the name alone, but Oblivion Scaling Unclusterfucked brings some much-needed sanity to the game’s scaling elements, such as enemy placement, weapon and armour numbers, and more.

-Wondering why you never saw a goblin once you magically scaled past a certain level?
+Are you wondering why you never saw a goblin once you magically scaled past a certain level?
 Or maybe why your exceptionally hard-to-get sword has now been outclassed by something a bandit dropped?
-This mod generally fixes those out-of-place, immersion-breaking moments, and makes the game’s toughest rewards actually useful beyond your next few levels.
+This mod generally fixes those out-of-place, immersion-breaking moments and makes the game’s toughest rewards actually worthwhile beyond your next few levels.

 For a more in-depth description and to download this mod, click this link.